symphonists/order_entries/README.txt

 3. When ordered ascending, drag entries within the table and the orders will be resaved.

 [CHANGES]

+1.2
+- Save page now uses native Symphony content pages (improves compatibility with future Symphony releases)
+- Improved the way path to the save page is evaluated

 1.1
 - Table prefixes no longer hard coded as 'sym_'